INTEGRATION

 Final Authorization

 A final authorization is sent by setting purchase as intent in the charge type.
-This is used when the amount is known and fixed prior to sending in the charge request for authorization.
-This means the amount can no longer be adjusted after authorization and the charge is expected to be cleared according to the Card Network rules (Mastercard: 3 days, Visa: 7 days).
+This is used when the amount is known and fixed before sending in the charge request for authorization.
+This means the amount can no longer be adjusted after authorization, and the charge is expected to be cleared according to the Card Network rules (Mastercard: 3 days, Visa: 7 days).

 Pre-Authorization

 Pre-authorization is selected by using reservation as intent when creating a charge.
-This is used when authorization is requested for an estimated amount and the authorization is expected to be adjusted or the transaction is not expected to be cleared within a prescribed number of calendar days.
+This is used when authorization is requested for an estimated amount, the authorization is expected to be adjusted, or the transaction will not likely be cleared within a prescribed number of calendar days.
 The clearing window for pre-authorization is often much longer.
 Example scenarios are:

-• An e-commerce merchant would like to obtain an authorization for an item which might take more than 7 calendar days for it to be available in stock.
+• An e-commerce merchant would like to obtain authorization for an item that might take more than 7 calendar days to become available in stock.

-• A travel or hotel merchant would like to obtain an authorization for a charge where the final amount will likely still be adjusted prior to the charge being submitted for clearing.
+• A travel or hotel merchant would like to obtain authorization for a charge, the final amount of which will likely still be adjusted before the charge is submitted for clearing.

 Incremental Authorization

-Incremental authorization does not replace the original pre-authorization, it is additional to the previous authorized amount.
-An incremental authorization is sent by referencing the charge key from the original pre-authorization, and will only be possible if the reference charge has not been cleared.
+Incremental authorization does not replace the original pre-authorization; it is added to the previously authorized amount.
+An incremental authorization is sent by referencing the charge key from the original pre-authorization, which is only possible if the reference charge has not been cleared.
 Multiple incremental authorizations can be performed.
-For that, you use the Increment endpoint and only send in the replacement amount which should become the new authorization amount.
-If the final amount is lower than the amount estimated in the Pre-Authorization charge, a reversal must be sent with the difference and the final amount is cleared.
-The validity of an incremental authorization is similar to that of a Pre-Authorization, please see the table for more information.
+For that, you use the Increment endpoint and only send in the replacement amount, which should become the new authorization amount.
+If the final amount is lower than estimated in the Pre-Authorization charge, a reversal must be sent with the difference, and the final amount must be cleared.
+The validity of an incremental authorization is similar to that of a Pre-Authorization; please see the table for more information.

 Authorization Validity